 In addition to the structured datasets discussed above, another valuable source of information on historical security incidents is \citet{Doe2025}, which regularly publishes brief articles covering recent cyber incidents and other cybersecurity-related news, such as regulatory updates.
-Since 2008, the platform has released over 35,000 articles, making it a rich repository of unstructured text data.
-However, due to its unstructured nature, extracting meaningful insights requires advanced natural language processing (NLP) techniques.
-Inspired by our prior work in cyber literature collection and NLP, we apply a text analysis pipeline to extract structured information from these articles (See \citet{Zhang03042025}).
-Specifically, we utilize \textit{DeepSeek-R1 7B}, a pre-trained large language model (See \citet{deepseekai2025deepseekr1incentivizingreasoningcapability}), to identify and extract several key attributes from each article, including 1) whether or not the article describes a cyber incident, 2) the name of the impacted entity, 3) the date of the incident if it is a recent incident, 4) whether or not the article is a follow-up report on an incident in the past, and 5) the type of the incident.
-This approach resulted in over 11,000 identified incidents with known incident dates, incident types, and impacted organizations.
+Since 2008, the platform has published more than 35,000 articles, making it a rich repository of unstructured text data.
+Due to its unstructured nature, however, extracting meaningful insights requires advanced natural language processing (NLP) techniques.
+Inspired by our prior work in cyber literature collection and NLP, we apply a text analysis pipeline to extract structured information from these articles (see \citet{Zhang03042025}).
+Specifically, we utilize DeepSeek-R1 7B, a pretrained large language model (see \citet{deepseekai2025deepseekr1incentivizingreasoningcapability}), to identify and extract several key attributes from each article, including (1) whether the article describes a cyber incident, (2) the name of the affected entity, (3) the date of the incident if it is a recent incident, (4) whether the article is a follow-up report on an incident in the past, and (5) the type of the incident.
+This approach produced more than 11,000 identified incidents with known incident dates, incident types, and affected organizations.